Invasion of the Body Snatchers (1978 film): Production

 McCarthy and Siegel played a role in shaping the film's twist ending.
 Before filming, Kaufman had sought out Siegel for advice, and while the two were talking in the latter's office, McCarthy happened to come in.
 The topic eventually came around to the original film's ending, which they regarded as "pat".
 After coming up with the ending he used, he kept it a secret from everyone involved in the filming except screenwriter W. D. Richter and producer Robert Solo.
 Sutherland was only informed of the scene the night before shooting; Kaufman is not sure Cartwright even knew until Sutherland turned around to point and shriek at her.
 The studio executives only learned of it when a cut was screened for them at George Lucas's house.

-The film score by Denny Zeitlin was released on Perseverance Records; it is the only film score Zeitlin has composed.
+The film score by Denny Zeitlin was released on United Artists Records; it is the only film score Zeitlin composed.
 Jerry Garcia of the Grateful Dead recorded the banjo parts.

 Kaufman said of the casting of Nimoy, "Leonard had got typecast and this [film] was an attempt to break him out of that", referring to the similar quirks that Dr. Kibner and his pod double had in common with Spock, the Star Trek character that Nimoy was best known for.
 According to Kaufman, it was Mike Medavoy, then head of production at United Artists, who suggested the casting of Donald Sutherland.
 Sutherland's character had a similar curly hairstyle as that of another character he portrayed in Don't Look Now (1973).
 "They would have to set his hair with pink rollers every day", recalled co-star Veronica Cartwright.
 According to Zeitlin, Sutherland's character was originally written as an "avocational jazz player" early in development.

 The director encouraged his actors to fill the spaces between dialogue with facial expressions.
 "Often people on the set or at the studio are so worried about just getting content, and content is not necessarily going to make the scene full of humanity or feel compassion and amusement and humor", Kaufman told The Hollywood Reporter.
 He particularly singled out the way Adams rolls her eyes in opposite directions while she and Sutherland have dinner as something that a pod person could not and would never do.